Max Lucado: Views

 Lucado adheres to a trinitarian view of God.

-Lucado has stated that he believes in “the traditional biblical understanding of marriage” (a male & female) and argues that same-sex marriage sinfully goes against God's original design.
+Lucado has stated that he believes in “the traditional biblical understanding of marriage” as between a man and a woman, and argues that same-sex marriage sinfully goes against God's original design.
 This said, he has strongly expressed disapproval of gay bashing, stating that, "LGBTQ individuals and LGBTQ families must [still] be respected and treated with love.
 They are beloved children of God because, they are made in the image and likeness of God."
-He adds: Faithful people may disagree about what the Bible says about homosexuality, but we agree that God's holy Word must never be used as a weapon to wound others."
+He adds: "Faithful people may disagree about what the Bible says about homosexuality, but we agree that God's holy Word must never be used as a weapon to wound others."